Updated 7 Jan 2023

 Buy-to-let, on the other hand, provides some very nice rewards in terms of returns.
 However, it involves a lot of hassle to find a good deal, requires a high initial capital and it’s highly illiquid.
 The other disadvantage I see is that you cannot diversify and spread the risk in 5 cities unless you have a very high initial capital.

 Property Partner is a platform I’m investing through that allows you to own part of a property, collect the rent and have it professionally managed.
 I like the idea, it’s been running since 2013 and it’s easy to register as a limited company.

-So far, the returns have been 7.3% per year.
-Here’s an example property:
+So far, the returns have been 5.2% a year.

 And here’s my experiment investing £50,000 over the next 5 years (starting 2018).
 I also met the team and started building a trust relationship.

 A little hack: Since I’m investing in Property Partner as a limited company, the rent I receive in the form of dividends is tax-free!
 That’s because dividends received in an investment company are not taxed again.
 They have already been taxed at source.

 Peer to Peer Lending